Last Updated on: 4th October 2023, 02:25 pm

 Nerite snails can live in freshwater tanks alongside betta fish and will not hatch their eggs in such surroundings.
 They are readily available from pet stores specializing in fish, rarely costing more than $3 each, and you can keep several in a betta tank.

 Think carefully if you are determined to keep other fish with your bettas.
 Avoid any fish with bright, colorful scales, as these will aggravate the bettas.
 Stick with freshwater fish that dwell at the bottom or middle of a tank, as bettas will stick to the top.

 Alternatives to Betta Fish to Keep with Hermit Crabs

-Hermit crabs don’t need to live with fish, but they can do so with species other than the betta.
+Hermit crabs don’t need to live with fish but can do so with species other than the Betta.

 If you want to pair fish with hermit crabs, choose saltwater fish with a similarly gentle temperament, unlikely to cause conflicts.
 Some ideal fish to pair with hermit crabs include:

 - Royal Gramma.

 Many of these fish live alongside hermit crabs in the ocean and will be unconcerned by their presence in a tank.
 It could be argued that hermit crabs make better tankmates than fellow fish, as they’re less likely to come into conflict over food, territory, or resources.

 Betta fish and hermit crabs are from two different worlds and would never interact in the wild.
 To this end, there’s nothing to gain by forcing them to share an aquarium.

 While some types of fish can share a tank with hermit crabs, bettas aren’t among them.